yuseflo/Interactive-Lab-Hub/Lab 1/README.md

 **Show the follow-up work here.**

+After recording the setup for the first time, I realized that stability of the device is necessary to ensure that the device did not get destroyed by accident.
+Since the device is not necessary heavy, the connection between fridge and device should be strong.

 ## Part E. Costume the device

 **Include sketches of what your devices might look like here.**